Education strike tough, these parents say — but they don't blame the workers | CBC News

 Despite the strike's impact on her life, Kemp said she wholeheartedly supports the striking education workers.

-She's not alone: a new public opinion poll released Sunday found that the majority of Ontarians blame the Ford government for school closures, not the union.
+She's not alone: a new public opinion poll released Sunday heard that the majority of respondents blame the Ford government for school closures, not the union.

 'Your constitutional rights don't matter anymore'